The Complexity of Cluster Vertex Splitting and Company: NP-Completeness of Sigma Clique Cover

 \end{definition}

 \toappendix{

 }

+Note that universal vertices themselves are not adjacent to each other.
 Informally, the main intuition behind our reduction from \textsc{NCC} is to add a sufficient number of universal vertices to the instances of \text{NCC}, such that concerning the derived instances of \textsc{SCC}, it will be ``combinatorially favorable'' to select cliques that contain a universal vertex. \begin{lemma} Let $G = (V,E)$ be a graph and $\ell \coloneqq 2 |E| + 1$.
 Then, $(G,s)$ is a positive instance of \textsc{NCC} if and only if $\left (G^{\ell},\ell \left ( |V| + s + 1 \right ) - 1 \right )$ is a positive instance of \textsc{SCC}. \end{lemma}

 \begin{proof} $(\Rightarrow)\colon$ Let $\mathcal{C}$ be a node clique cover of $G$ with $|\mathcal{C}| \leq s$.
 Without loss of generality, we assume that $\mathcal{C}$ is a partition of $V$---for otherwise if there are distinct $C', C'' \in \mathcal{C}$ with $C' \cap C'' \neq \emptyset$, then $\mathcal{C}' \coloneqq (\mathcal{C} \setminus \set{C'}) \cup \set{C' \setminus C''}$ is a node clique cover of $G$ with $|\mathcal{C}'| = |\mathcal{C}|$ and the number of nodes that are contained in more than one clique strictly less.
 Thus, applying this observation a sufficient number of times always yields a partition of $V$.